Category

 Read More

 Here in Nebraska, down corn has been an issue for cattle producers who want to graze corn stalks.
-Due to a late harvest and weather patterns creating high winds, many corn fields have ears of corn just lying on the ground.
-Cattle are selective grazers and will pick the high energy, high starch grain over...
+Due to a late harvest and high winds, many corn fields have ears of corn just lying on the ground.
+Cattle are selective grazers.
+They will pick the high energy, high starch grain over the high fiber,...

 Read More